About Us

 Who Are the K'Cho People?

-The K'Cho people come from the mountainous regions of southern Chin State, Myanmar—particularly from Mindat, Kanpetlet, Matupi, Paletwa, and surrounding areas.
-A distinct ethnic community known for its rich cultural traditions, close-knit social structure, and deep respect for faith and heritage.
-For generations, the K'Cho people lived in the highlands of Chin State, maintaining culturally rooted governance systems and community life.
+The K'Cho people originate from the mountainous regions of southern Chin State, Myanmar—particularly from Mindat, Kanpetlet, Matupi, Paletwa, and surrounding areas.
+The K'Cho are a distinct ethnic community known for rich cultural traditions, a close-knit social structure, and deep respect for faith and heritage.
+A unique and enduring aspect of K'Cho heritage is the historic tradition of facial tattooing among women.
+Although this practice is rare today, it continues to be recognized as a profound symbol of identity and history.
+For generations, the K'Cho people lived in the highlands of Chin State, maintaining culturally rooted governance systems and community life before conflict necessitated displacement.
 Due to conflict, persecution, and systemic hardship in Myanmar, many K'Cho families have sought refuge in Malaysia in search of safety and stability.

-Our community includes Mindat K'Cho, Kanpetlet K'Cho, Matupi K'Cho, and K'Cho groups from Paletwa and the Yaw regions.
-Christianity is practiced by the majority of the community, with church groups serving as cultural and spiritual support networks.
+The Mindat K'Cho represent the primary origin group within our community, while we also encompass K'Cho groups from Kanpetlet, Matupi, Paletwa, and the Yaw regions.
+Christianity is practiced by the majority of the community, with church groups serving as vital cultural and spiritual support networks.
 Despite Malaysia’s restrictions on formal employment for refugees, the community shows remarkable resilience through informal work, small-scale trades, and mutual support.

 Our Language